Calendar

 OYGC Annual Plant Sale

 Join us at the Grant House at Goodrich Park, 200 US-1 in York for our annual plant sale fundraising event.
-A variety of perennials, shrubs and native plants grown locally will be available for sale.
-Our club experts will be on hand to answer questions and help with your selections.
-Cash, check, and credit accepted.
-The proceeds benefit community-wide civic beautification, scholarships, outreach and continuous learning about plants.
-Members of the public are encouraged to bring their own garden cart to carry their plants, although a number of loaners will be available to assist.
+Perennials, shrubs and native plants for pollinators are grown locally.
+Our club experts will be on hand to answer questions and help with selections.
+Cash, check and credit cards accepted.
+Proceeds benefit community-wide civic beautification, scholarships, outreach and continuous learning about plants.
+Members of the public are encouraged to arrive early for the best selection with their own garden cart to transport their plants to their new forever home.

 Tuesday